 Initially used for specialty steels, EAFs grew in use and, by World War II, were being used for the manufacturing of steel alloys.
 The low investment cost involved in setting up EAF mills allowed them to compete with the major US producers like US Steel Corp. and Bethlehem Steel, especially in carbon steels, or long products.

-Because EAFs can produce steel from 100% scrap—or cold ferrous—feed, less energy per unit of production is needed.
-As opposed to basic oxygen hearths, operations can also be stopped and started with little associated cost.
+Because EAFs can produce steel from 100% scrap, or cold ferrous, feed, less energy per unit of production is needed.
+As opposed to basic oxygen hearths, operations can also be stopped and started with a little-associated cost.
 For these reasons, production via EAFs has been steadily increasing for over 50 years and now accounts for about 33% of global steel production.